 collection which offers surimono that vary in styles, both verbal and visual

 One might think of these Songs of Seeing as poems which can be enjoyed by people who think they do not like poetry.
-Perhaps most significantly, they have proved useful to people coping with Traumatic Brain Injury, PTSD, Parkinson’s, post Lyme, Covid 19 and grief, etc. The important thing is that these images are calming and one is encouraged to proceed at a personally pleasing speed.
+Perhaps most significantly, they have proved a safe and comforting resource for people coping with Traumatic Brain Injury, PTSD, Parkinson’s, post Lyme, Covid 19 and grief, addiction recovery etc. The important thing is that these images are calming and one is encouraged to proceed at a personally pleasing speed.